 We got a dog.
 I have been resisting my husband’s pleas to bring home the dog from work that needed a home and I gave in the other day.
 I agreed to have him come home “to visit” so he could get some family love and attention.
 All dogs deserve that.
 What I did not expect was to fall in love with him almost immediately.
 I have been a cat person for many years now.
 My cat “Charley” is still hiding out in his “safe room”.
 It has been awhile since I have owned a dog.
 I have not had one since falling ill a few years ago.
 We have decided to keep “Rocco” and give him a forever home.
-In addition to having a trainer we know come work with the whole family, I asked The Divas and Dudes Family to weigh in on “Dys” Life and pet owning.
+In addition to having a trainer we know come work with the whole family, I asked DSN Family to weigh in pet owning with a chronic illness.
 This is what our global group had to say about the subject.

 Britt M talks about integrating a new dog with a cat.
 “Start slowly with the two and make sure he shows respect.
 The kitty is going to put up his defenses at first to make the dog know who is who, but they will come along.
 Just don't force it.
 It will come in time”.

 Janine W. “My husband helps with the cat and dog when he’s home like walking feeding etc .
 When it is just her and I, I will let her out back and feed her.
 She lays down when she knows I’m sick .
 The cats bowl stays full so she can graze and my husband cleans box” .

 Rachel M. “Let your dog love you.
 That's all they really want!
 If needed, find or hire someone to take him/her for a walk.
 It might be stressful at first, but the joys of owning a fluffy will be well worth it”.